smcclab/smc-course/README.md

 If you've got any of those skills that's great---and you can use them---but they're not necessary.

+## So what am I supposed to do with the "template" content in e.g. `_labs/01-hello-world.md`?

+There's some stuff in there (especially in `01-hello-world.md`) which shows you how you can style/structure your content (headings, lists, images, etc.).
+The idea is that you add your own files with your own course content and then delete the template content (although you can always keep it around in a branch if you want to refer to it).

 ## How can I get help?

 For more information & help, visit the official documentation site at